zhuxiuwei/CLRS/Chapter22_ElementaryGraphAlgorithms.md

 * B的出现，在图形成环的时候才会出现。

 #####22.3-2 Show how depth-first search works on the graph of Figure 22.6.
 Assume that the for loop of lines 5-7 of the DFS procedure considers the vertices in alphabetical order, and assume that each adjacency list is ordered alphabetically.
 Show the discovery and finishing times for each vertex, and show the classification of each edge.
-For d and t，see [code](https://github.com/zhuxiuwei/CLRS/blob/master/src/chap22_ElementaryGraphAlgo/DFS.java#L52):
+For d and t，Example see [code](https://github.com/zhuxiuwei/CLRS/blob/master/src/chap22_ElementaryGraphAlgo/DFS.java#L52):
 Vertex:  q, π: null, d:  1, t: 16
 Vertex:  r, π: null, d: 17, t: 20
 Vertex:  s, π:    q, d:  2, t:  7